 Tea is the most gentle form of consuming ginger.
 Ginger tea is a healthy beverage made from peeling and grating fresh ginger root, immersing it in boiling water, and simmering the tea for 15 to 20 minutes depending on the desired strength.

 Ginger tea has a spicy, invigorating taste.
 It’s used as a home remedy for indigestion, nausea, and to ward off colds, flu, and sore throats.
 Ginger, with all its anti-inflammatory properties, is a potent herb that is good for any type of pain or swelling of the tissues.
-Ginger tea for headaches is a proven remedy.
+Does ginger tea help with headaches and migraines?
+The short answer is yes–ginger tea for headaches and migraines has been known to be a great home remedy.
 For maximum effect, it is best taken at the very onset of a migraine attack.
-Ginger is also a popular home remedy to stop nausea.

 Ginger contains more than 200 substances in its oils, which is why it has so many different uses.
 It is believed that ginger may block prostaglandins, which stimulate some muscle contractions, control inflammation, and impact some hormones.
 Therefore migraines may be prevented and stopped by ginger stifling the action of prostaglandins.